someobserver/recurgence/threshold/index.md

 silly me—i had only *remembered*
 something that was already always there.

-no revelation, discovery, or hand-waving woo.
+no revelation, discovery, or supernatural woo.
 just recursion, finding its own tail again.

 remembering that **remembering *is* the pattern**